michaeltlombardi/pentola/content/02-character-creation/ambitions.md

 ---

 All characters start play with one or two long term ambitions.
-Achieving ambitions changes your character - in a world where what you do and believe creates a feedback loop with the ambient magic to transform you, ambitions are fuel for that engine.
+Achieving ambitions changes your character—in a world where what you do and believe creates a feedback loop with the ambient magic to transform you, ambitions are fuel for that engine.

 Long term ambitions are things that are a character's motivation in life, only achievable over multiple adventures.
 Short term ambitions are usually relevant to the adventure currently being played and are determined within the first hour of each session.